Easy to Make Graham Cracker Gingerbread House

 Pipe frosting onto graham cracker edges to finish the roof.

-STEP 5: refrigerate
+STEP 5:

-Let your graham cracker house set up in the refrigerator for at least an hour before decorating.
+Let your Graham cracker house set up in the refrigerator for at least an hour before decorating.
 VERY IMPORTANT — Don’t skip this step!!!

 Clock graphic with the words - Refrigerate for one hour.

-STEP 6: Decorate
+STEP 6:

 Decorate your Gingerbread house with small candies.
-Use your piping bag of frosting to add frosting where needed to hold candies, and sprinkles in place.
+Use your piping bag of frosting to add frosting where needed to hold candies and sprinkles in place.
 Attach chocolate bar pieces to the roof and place mini marshmallows around the base of your house for snow.

 Closeup feature image of a S'more Gingerbread House made with graham crackers, chocolate bars for a roof and marshmallows for snow.